TIBCOSoftware/snappydata/docs/kubernetes.md

 `kubectl get svc --namespace=snappy`</br>
 The output displays the external IP address of the **snappydata-locator-public** services  and the port number for external connections as shown in the following image:![Snappy-Leader-Service](./Images/services_Locator_Public.png)

+2. Connect to the SnappyData leader pod using .. </br>
+`kubectl exec --namespace=snappy -it snappydata-leader-0 -- bash`

-3. Launch snappy shell and then create tables and execute queries. </br>Following is an example of executing queries using snappy-shell.
+3. Launch SnappyData shell and then create tables and execute queries. </br>Following is an example of executing queries using SnappyData shell.

 ```
 # Connect to snappy-shell